AntoineRichard/IsaacSimEnvironmentGeneration/Heightmap2Mesh/README.md

 Then you need to set the decimation algorithm you want to use.
 This is achieved by setting the `--decimation_mode` argument, as of now there are 4 options:
  - `default`: No decimation, takes the raw image and generates a mesh from it.
  - `point`: The point-based strategy sets the cell at the minimum height of the cell's points.
 Practical decimation tool as it creates regular cells.
+Associated parameters: (Note that you can only use num_cells_x, num_cell_y, OR cells_fx, cells_fy, but not both at the same time.)
     - `num_cells_x`: The number of cell to be used along the x axis.
 This will force the resulting mesh to only have N cells along the x axis.
     - `num_cells_y`: The number of cell to be used along the x axis.
 This will force the resulting mesh to only have N cells along the y axis.
     - `cells_fx`: The decimation ratio along the x axis.
 Equivalent to rescaling fxfy in opencv.
     - `cells_fy`: The decimation ratio along the y axis.
 Equivalent to rescaling fxfy in opencv.
  - `cell`: The cell-based strategies sample the interior of the cell and place the cell at the minimum height of the cell's sampled interior points.
 Practical decimation tool as it creates regular cells.
+Associated parameters: (Note that you can only use num_cells_x, num_cell_y, OR cells_fx, cells_fy, but not both at the same time.)
     - `num_cells_x`: The number of cell to be used along the x axis.
 This will force the resulting mesh to only have N cells along the x axis.
     - `num_cells_y`: The number of cell to be used along the x axis.
 This will force the resulting mesh to only have N cells along the y axis.
     - `cells_fx`: The decimation ratio along the x axis.
 Equivalent to rescaling fxfy in opencv.